UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 Add a descriptive, understandable title and details about the bug in the description field, following the template provided.
 Please try to be as detailed as possible in your report.
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
 All these details will help us fix any potential bugs more quickly.

-Example:

-> Short and descriptive example bug report title
->
-> A summary of the issue and the browser/OS environment in which it occurs.
-If
-> suitable, include the steps required to reproduce the bug.
->
-> 1. This is the first step
-> 2. This is the second step
-> 3. Further steps, etc.
->
-> `<url>` - a link to the reduced test case
->
-> Any other information you want to share that is relevant to the issue being
-> reported.
-This might include the lines of code that you have identified as
-> causing the bug, and potential solutions (and your opinions on their
-> merits).

 ## Feature requests